top of page

 Affidavit Letter for Immigration Marriage: Complete Guide

-When couples apply for a marriage green card, U.S. Citizenship and Immigration Services (USCIS) reviews whether the marriage is real and entered into in good faith.
+When couples apply for a marriage green card, USCIS reviews whether the marriage is real and entered into in good faith.
+Couples often gather documents that show they share a real life together, such as joint bank accounts, leases, insurance policies, travel records, and photographs.

-Some couples also include affidavit letters for immigration marriage.
+However, couples also need to include affidavit letters for immigration marriage.

-This guide explains how affidavit letters fit into a marriage-based green card case for couples applying through adjustment of status (AOS) in the United States, what they can help demonstrate, and how USCIS evaluates them as part of the overall evidence.
+This guide explains how affidavit letters fit into a marriage-based green card case for couples applying through adjustment of status (AOS) in the United States, when they are helpful, and how USCIS evaluates them alongside other relationship evidence.

 What an Affidavit Letter for Immigration Marriage Is